Arun Deshpande

 Arun Deshpande is a coach of the Indian Carrom team.
 He is from Thane, in Maharashtra.
 He has also coached the Maharashtra Carrom team.

 As Player

 As a player, he was a seven time state champion (a record since 1976) and a national champion.
 He is an Indian National champion in Singles, Doubles, Mixed doubles and veteran singles.

 As Coach

-He coached the Indian national Carrom team on several occasions, including the 1st and 3rd World Carrom Championship.
-He has written 2 books on Carrom: One for players and the other for coaches.
+He coached the Indian national Carrom team on 44 occasions, including the 1st and 3rd World Carrom Championship.
+He has written 3 books on Carrom: Two for players and the other for coaches.
 He has produced two CDs namely, Carrom Technique and Carrom Treasure.
 These contain huge knowledge, tips, tricks, and techniques on Carrom.

 He also coached Pierre Dubois, the winner of Euro Open Carrom Tournament.

 In 2006, the first Carrom Dron was presented to Arun Deshpande, when India won the Carrom World Cup.

-He has coached players from India, Sri Lanka, Maldives, Switzerland, Germany, Italy, France, UK, and Spain.
+He has coached players from India, Sri Lanka, Maldives, Switzerland, Germany, Italy, France, UK, Spain.
+USA and Canada.